Peter Skellern: Life and career

 Skellern's first song to become a hit was "You're a Lady", released on 11 August 1972.
 The record featured Skellern accompanied by members of the Congregation, who had previously recorded the top ten hit "Softly Whispering I Love You", and the Hanwell Band.
 "You're a Lady" reached number 3 on the UK Singles Chart and number 50 in the United States Billboard Hot 100.
-The accompanying album You're a Lady and subsequent singles failed to chart.
+The accompanying album,You're a Lady, and subsequent singles failed to chart.
 Success for Skellern followed three years later with "Hold On to Love" which reached number 14 on the UK chart.
 He also sang the theme song to the London Weekend Television series Billy Liar (1973).
 For three years in the 1970s he worked on BBC Radio 4's Stop the Week.
 A non-charting song, "Too Much I'm in Love", received radio play.

 In 1978, Skellern had a minor hit with the 1930s Ray Noble song "Love Is the Sweetest Thing" (which featured backing by the Grimethorpe Colliery Band), winning the Music Trades Association award for best middle of the road song.
 This followed his departure from Island Records after his previous album, Hard Times, had failed to chart despite a guest appearance by George Harrison.

 In 1981 he wrote, composed and performed in a series of musical playlets for the BBC called Happy Endings.
 Two years later he hosted the Private Lives television chat show.
 He wrote the lyrics for the song "One More Kiss, Dear" from the film Blade Runner (1982).

 In 1984, Skellern performed the theme song for the London Weekend Television programme Me and My Girl.
 In the same year, he formed a group called Oasis with cellist Julian Lloyd Webber and Mary Hopkin.
 The group released a self-titled album in 1984 on the Warner Bros.
 Records label which earned a silver record.
-The group performed live on television, but a planned concert tour was cancelled when Mary Hopkin became ill.
+The group performed live on television, but a planned concert tour was cancelled when Hopkin became ill.

 In 1987, Skellern wrote and performed the theme music and song for the Yorkshire Television series Flying Lady.

 Skellern provided the voice of Carter Brandon in the BBC Radio adaptations of Peter Tinniswood's Uncle Mort's North Country.
 The show was produced by Pete Atkin.

 Skellern collaborated with Richard Stilgoe in cabaret and in musical comedy with comic songs such as "Joyce the Librarian".
 They released three live albums; A Quiet Night Out, By the Wey and Who Plays Wins.

 Toward the end of his career Skellern wrote pieces of sacred choral music, including "Waiting for the Word" (which was written for the BBC's Songs of Praise programme of 19 August 2001), Six Simple Carols and The Nativity Cantata written for a Hemel Hempstead choir, the Aeolian Singers.
 The work was first performed by them in 2004 and was later recorded.